vgupta0/data-stories/majors/posts/majors-datasetup.md

 Scraping is a pain in the butt on this one - the data is divided by school, so for each school I pasted the html source into a [html table to csv convertor](http://www.convertcsv.com/html-table-to-csv.htm) and then formatted it into a mathematica table, then spliced all the rows together.
 This process took me half an hour to get right the first time, so I have a lot of pain left to look forward to if I'm going to really scrape all the years' data here.

+As of this post, I did only the 2013-2014 year.